Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step_by_step.md

 # FIWARE PySpark Connector Step-by-Step Tutorial

-This is a step-by-step tutorial on how to configure a working example to try the FIWARE pyspark connector.
+This is a step-by-step tutorial on how to configure a working example to try the FIWARE PySpark Connector.
 In this tutorial, we simulate an on-line  residual useful life prediction for batteries.
 To do so, a machine learning model trained on battery data is deployed as a PySpark algorithm using a spark cluster, while an Orion Context Broker provides data from unseen same-type batteries.
 This setup allows the real-time prediction of battery residual useful lifes.

 **TUTORIAL STATUS: UPDATED TO LAST VERSION**